 At Yale SOM, students enjoy access to all of the other schools and programs at Yale.
 Students can take as many electives as they choose in other schools and departments at the university.
-And most do: upwards of 65% of full-time MBA students and 89% of Master of Advanced Management students take electives outside the School of Management.
+And most do: 70% of the Class of 2019 took electives outside the School of Management.

 Since Edward P. Evans Hall opened in January 2014, the school has become a university-wide hub for engagement, discussion, and activity.

 More than 1,400 Yale students from outside SOM took SOM courses in 2018–19.
 In many cases, those students were sitting alongside MBA and MAM peers and working together with them on group assignments.